dividedbyzeroco/warp-server/rest.md

 ### Fetching Objects

-To fetch a single Object for a specific model, execute a GET request to:
+To fetch a single Object for a specific class, execute a GET request to:

 `/classes/{CLASS_NAME}/{ID}`